CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/CombatModifiers.md

 ## High ground (Advantage)

 Bonus received through achieving a height advantage against an opponent, IE standing on a table, riding on a mount, or attack an opponent the ground.
+High ground can also be achieved for ranged attacks, though the height differential must be significantly greater than for melee attack, such as shooting from a climbed tree or atop a castle wall.

 ## Off Guard (Disadvantage)